 Use a travel pillow and eye mask

 One of the most challenging aspects of sleeping on a bus is getting comfortable.
-An easy to use travel pillow can help you support your head and relax.
+An easy-to-use travel pillow can help you support your head and relax.
 An affordable eye mask is also a useful accessory to block out the light that might be coming from others using a reading light.
 If you are already on the bus, consider using an item of clothing as a pillow.

 Keep it quiet with a good set of earplugs

 Most passengers are considerate on night buses so you should find there isn’t too much noise within the cabin.
-The main concern is the noise coming from the bus going over loud sections of road.
+The main concern is the noise coming from the bus going over loud sections of the road.
 A good set of travel earplugs can block out the sound and help you relax.

 Try to get a double seat if possible